 - Working Class - One of the few sitcoms where the kitchen and the living room are fully separate.

 - ALF - Also one of the few sitcoms that has the kitchen and the living room separate, though in this case there is a window between the two.
 This of course was for both plot convenience and shooting convieniece; when company came over Alf would hide in the kitchen, and the window made for convenient operation of the Alf puppet.

 - A.N.T.
 Farm is this although the front door is stage right.
 With the show set in San Francisco, the outside of the house is similar to the Tanner residence, also in the same city.

 - Good Luck Charlie is almost entirely this floor plan except for the wall between the living and kitchen and the angle of stairs.

-- American Dad plays this straight.
+- American Dad! plays this straight.
 Front door stage left, stairs upstage in the living room, kitchen stage right, back door stage right with a table in.
-This presumably make it easier to plan action sequences.
+This presumably makes it easier to plan action sequences.

 - Family Guy subverts this, with the kitchen/dining room through a door upstage in the living room.
 The exit door is stage right from the living room, and upstage left from the kitchen, and the staircase stage left from the usual shot.
 If it were a real sitcom, it would be an absolute pain to shoot on, because it's designed more like a, y'know, actual house.